Host Sean Bianco brings you a full-length opera featuring great voices from the past and present followed by “Opera Potpourri.”

 December through May on the Music Station

-Enjoy great performances from the New York Philharmonic with Music Director Alan Gilbert and broadcast host Alec Baldwin Sunday afternoon at 4 o'clock.
+Enjoy great performances from the New York Philharmonic's current season and archives.
+Alec Baldwin is the broadcast host Sunday afternoon at 4 o'clock.

 Sunday, 4 p.m. – 6 p.m.